 Some of our local suppliers and friends include —

-In North Ferrisburgh, Vermont Andrew Peterson is malting Vermont grown grains — two-row barley, rye, and wheat — to provide the backbone of Hired Hand’s hyperlocal beers.
+In Monkton, Vermont Andrew Peterson is malting Vermont grown grains — two-row barley, rye, and wheat — to provide the backbone of Hired Hand’s hyperlocal beers.

 Vermont once the second leading producer of hops in the United States is having a hops resurgence.
 On Route 17 in Starksboro Kelly and Kathleen Norris grow acres of some of the finest hops Vermont has to offer today.